-An individual employed by a school to be an "in-house" substitute teacher for the entire school year, and has a State of Wisconsin Substitute teacher license, should be issued a contract.
+An individual employed by a school to be an "in-house" substitute teacher for the entire school year, and meets the requirements of Policy 4111: Standards for Educator in Catholic Parishes and Schools should be issued a contract.
 All other substitute teachers are to be considered "at will".
 (See Policy 4210)